-There's no doubt a Museum Pass is convenient: you avoid waiting in the ticket-purchase line at each museum.
-However, it does not exempt you from the security-check line, so at some places you will still have to spend time waiting in line, meaning that the time it takes you to visit a museum is not just the time you enjoy inside the museum.
+There's no doubt a Museum Pass is convenient: you avoid waiting in the ticket purchase line at each museum.
+However, it does not exempt you from the security-check line, so at some places, you will still have to spend time waiting in line, meaning that the time it takes you to visit a museum is more than just the time you enjoy inside the museum.
 Take this into account when you plan your daily itineraries.

 A Museum Pass may save you money if you visit multiple museums and sites within the limited period of validity, which is measured in hours, not calendar days.